intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 The UUID of the Bergamot Agent deployed for this service, only required if different from the UUID of the host agent.
 This is currently unimplemented and is designed for services which are running an embedded agent.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this service is in.

 ### Elements